 Why use SSO?

-Optional enforcement—you can require SSO for all users, removing the email/password login option entirely
+Optional enforcement, you can require SSO for all users, removing the email and password login option entirely.

 Setting up SSO